Updated January 2024

-- Have a minimum value of AED 1 million as per the title deed
+- have a minimum value of AED 1 million as per the title deed

-- Have a minimum share value of AED 1 million by the applicant (and spouse collectively), in case there are multiple owners
+- have a minimum share value of AED 1 million by the applicant (and spouse collectively), in case there are multiple owners

-- Be in the name of the applicant (not the applicant’s spouse); if owned by a company, the company must be 100 percent owned by the applicant
+- be in the name of the applicant (not the applicant’s spouse); if owned by a company, the company must be 100 percent owned by the applicant

-- Be fully paid, if unmortgaged
+- be fully paid, if unmortgaged

 - If mortgaged, the payment amount to date should be no less than AED 1 million

-- Not be off-plan
+- not be off-plan

-- Located in Dubai
+- must be located in Dubai

 What is the cost of the retirement visa?

-The total cost covers the entry permit, visa status adjustment and residency stamping, as well the Emirates ID, medical examination and management fees.
+The total cost covers the entry permit, visa status adjustment and residency stamping, as well as the Emirates ID, medical examination and management fees.

-Note that this does not include any costs associated with health insurance, which is mandatory.
+Please note that this does not include any costs associated with health insurance, which is mandatory.